 10 Helpful Down Syndrome Resources

 Down syndrome (DS) is a genetic disorder that causes developmental delays ranging from moderate to severe.
 The disorder is rarely inherited, but instead caused by abnormal "cell division during the development of the egg, sperm or embryo," according to the Mayo Clinic.
-Children with the disorder also suffer some degree of lifelong mental retardation, making it one of the most common causes of learning disabilities in children.
+Children with the disorder also suffer some degree of lifelong intellectual disability, making it one of the most common causes of learning disabilities in children.
 Though infants born with Down syndrome are considered average size, they tend to grow more slowly and achieve developmental milestones at about twice the age of children without the disorder.
 Early recognition and personal education of Down syndrome is critical in caring for children born with special needs.

 Whether you are the parent of a child with DS or a special needs caregiver, connecting with DS-focused organizations and others with first-hand experience caring for a child with Down syndrome is an important step in understanding the potential challenges and triumphs ahead.
 Here are some notable organizations and support groups that are a good place to start.